 If a soot problem exists, testing the office air quality and inspection of the HVAC system by an Indoor Air Quality Expert is the proper first step.
 Laboratory analysis by optical microscope or the more precise SEM (Scanning Electron Microscope) is necessary to define what the black particles are—mold or soot.

+Do you have Black Streaks in your office?
 Having the Heating, Ventilating, Air Conditioning (HVAC) system inspected regularly, filters changed regularly, and the entire HVAC system cleaned is recommended.
+Contact us today using our contact form or call us at 800-344-4414 to discuss your concerns and obtain a complimentary, no obligation quotation for environmental services tailored to your company’s requirements.

 Our primary service areas for Indoor Air Quality Services are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.